 The Individual Study Programmme (ISP) satisfies the final terms as described in the Course and Examination Regulations (CER) and Implementation Regulations (IR).

-The Thesis Kick-Off Form is completed and handed in to the programme coordinators.
+The Thesis Kick-Off Form is completed and handed in to the graduation coordinator.

 Article 2.13 – Composition of the Individual Study Programme